akmarzhan1/capstone-akma/README.md

 The link to the Heroku website: https://capstone-akma.herokuapp.com/about

+## IMPORTANT NOTICE

+Some things that are not yet included due to the time limit, but which I am planning to include:

+- [x] responsive images and timer (it only works for a zoomed out screen for now)
+- [x] to-do tasks integration with flask
+- [x] addition of timer feature inside todo tasks
+- [x] larger game selection
+- [x] settings page integration

 ## Run Virtual Environment

 Virtual environment is a key component in ensuring that the application is configured in the right environment